Living Tribunal: Fictional character biography

 The Living Tribunal's power is virtually limitless, as the entity prevents the Infinity Gems from being used in unison, although it remains subservient to a single, even higher entity referred to as "One Above All" (not to be confused with the celestial also called the One Above All).
 The entity has representatives called The Magistrati who dispense judgments by request on alien worlds, and chose to reveal the previously unseen face of "Necessity" to She-Hulk as a reflection of her own face, stating that the face is a "Cosmic Mirror which reminds us to always judge others as we would have ourselves judged".

 Iron Man and Uatu later find what appears to be the Living Tribunal's withered corpse on the moon, with no sign of who killed it.

 When Yellowjacket ventured into the Multiverse during the Time Runs Out storyline, the cause of his death was discovered: the Living Tribunal had died fighting the Beyonders while attempting to halt the annihilation of the Marvel Multiverse.

 An alternative version of Adam Warlock took up the Living Tribunal's vacant position on orders from the One-Above-All (here called "Above-All-Others").

-After the devourer of worlds Galactus evolves into a lifebringer, Lord Chaos and Master Order consider this to throw the cosmic hierarchy out of balance, and ask the new Living Tribunal to render judgment.
+Galactus eventually evolves from the devourer of worlds into a lifebringer, and Lord Chaos and Master Order consider this an effort to throw the cosmic hierarchy out of balance, and ask the new Living Tribunal to render judgment.
 However, when the Tribunal decides in favor of a "new balance for a new cosmos", Order and Chaos join forces to seemingly kill the entity.
 The Living Tribunal is later resurrected and seen taking Lord Chaos and Master Order to judgment after the defeat of the First Firmament.